aSmithSummer/roadblock/README.md

  - A score of 100.00 will automatically block the request.
  - A score of 0 will create a roadblock record, and notification if set, but not add to the overall score.
 The current request will be blocked.
  - A negative score can be set and will reduce the score, potentially unblocking the session / member / ip.
+- ExpiryOverride:- override the default expiry interval with this. -1 don't expire, or positive for time in seconds.
 - Cumulative:- If set to 'Yes' the score will keep accumulating each time the rule is violated.
 Otherwise it is only captured once.
 - Status:- Is the rule in effect?
 - Notify individually subject & Notify member content
   - if set this will send a separate email notification to the member if known with attached content on each violation of this rule.